โ† Back to Home

 What information do I need to use the calculator?

-3. Household size - Number of people in your household
+5. Household size - Total number of people on your tax return

-4. Estimated MAGI - Modified Adjusted Gross Income for the year
+6. Estimated MAGI - Your total Modified Adjusted Gross Income for the year.

 Is this actual tax advice?